sneakybeaky/DOSGi-Spike/README.md

     karaf@root> stop 116
     ```

-8. At this point the service should no longer be available, but it is.
-You can still see the wsdl and the entry in zookeeper
+8. At this point the service is no longer  available.
+Repeat the wsdl and zookeeper requests above and you should see they're no longer available